-- Note The power supply input is protected against connecting to the wrong polarity. - Note In rush current approximately 4 A.
+- Note The power supply input is protected against connecting to the wrong polarity. - Note The rush current is approximately 4 A.

 1.1.11 Serial Interfaces

 This chapter provides extra information about the serial interfaces used in the Marine Electronics.